 Cartilage regeneration has been a focus of Orthopedic Surgeons for decades.
 Cartilage damage or defects can occur after an injury such as an ACL tear.
-Cartilage has proven to be a very difficult tissue to work with… and it has frustrated researchers, surgeons and patients.
+Cartilage has proven to be a very difficult tissue to work with… and it has frustrated researchers, surgeons, and patients.
 The FDA recently approved a process in the US known as MACI.
+Autologous chondrocyte implantation has been around for decades.
+The name implies that we biopsy and grow your own cartilage, then at a second procedure implant the grown cartilage back into your knee.
 Discussed in detail below, MACI offers surgeons a potentially more reliable method to regenerate cartilage damage in your knee.

 Cartilage is a firm, rubbery substance that is on the end of your bones.
 Cartilage enables our joints to move and glide without any friction or any pain.